 Baby and Juvenile Crested Gecko Care –Complete Guide

-When you first purchase a crested gecko, you will most likely get an older juvenile or adult crested gecko because they are simpler to manage.
+When you first purchase a crested gecko, you will most likely get an older juvenile or an adult because they are simpler to care for.
 You can, however, purchase a newborn crested gecko if you are a more experienced owner.
-Baby crested geckos are simpler to bond with, and you’ll get to learn how to care for a crested gecko at practically every stage of its life: hatchling, juvenile, and adult.

 The typical growth rate of baby crested geckos is shown in the table below.